-Models equipped with automatic transmissions have a steering column mounted or a transmission mounted neutral/park start safety mechanical lockout feature, which interfaces with the steering column ignition switch.
+Models equipped with automatic transmissions have a steering column mounted neutral/park start safety mechanical lockout feature, which interfaces with the steering column ignition switch.
 Starter should operate only when gear shift lever is in neutral or park position.
 Readjust the shift linkage or neutral start backup switch if necessary as outlined in the Truck Service Manual.